The kiss

 We both left Mr. Howard's presence and made our way down the stairs.
 "I want you to find me that human, Mark.
 She should learn her lesson."
 I said, to which Mark also nodded.

-I hated the fact that she took advantage of me and ran away without a word.
+She took advantage of me and ran away without a word.
 Most importantly, she almost cost me my dragon's blood.
-What would I do if Mr. Howard refused to find the last dragon because of his daughter?
+What would have happened if Mr. Howard refused to find the last dragon because of his daughter?
 Luckily, I can still recollect her face vividly in my head.

 As I walked out of the club, a drunk guy bumped into me.
 "Watch where you're going, you idiot."
 The drunk guy said to me.